 Lacking the energy to make healthy choices

 The researchers recruited 1,000 men and women working in full-time jobs to answer questions about their workloads and exhaustion or burnout.
 They were also asked to report their eating and exercise habits.

 The results of their analysis showed that employees with heavier workloads were more likely to emotionally eat, eat without stopping, and reach for fattier foods, and those who were burnout tended to do the same and exercise less.

 “Anecdotally, the findings aren’t shocking,” said Padilla, but she said they do point to a greater need to understand how job demands affect issues like obesity.

 “We spend so many of our waking hours at work,” she said.
 “These findings require us to think about how our work affects our health behaviors and self-care.”

 – Lauren Baggett

 This story can also be found on UGA Today.
-Additional coverage at WGAU, Medicine News Line, Technology.org, Health News Digest, Psychiatry Advisor, Live Past 100 Well, Safety + Health, Workers Compensation, Yahoo!
-Lifestyle, Bicycling, and News Medical.
+Additional coverage at ASPPH Friday Letter, WGAU, Medicine News Line, Technology.org, Health News Digest, Psychiatry Advisor, Live Past 100 Well, Safety + Health, Workers Compensation, Yahoo!
+Lifestyle, Bicycling, News Medical, and Thrive Global.

 Posted on June 3, 2019.